About Coleman

 Frequently Asked Questions

 To register to vote in Coleman, Oklahoma, residents can register online through the Oklahoma State Election Board's website, by mail, or in person at the Johnston County elections office.
 Oklahoma requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oklahoma State Election Board's voter lookup tool.
-For local municipal elections in Coleman, contact the Johnston County Clerk's office for schedules and ballot information.
+For local county and state elections (Coleman is an unincorporated community in Johnston County and does not hold municipal elections), contact the Johnston County Clerk's office for schedules and ballot information.

-Property records for Coleman, Oklahoma are maintained by the Johnston County Assessor's Office and the Johnston County County Clerk.
+Property records for Coleman, Oklahoma are maintained by the Johnston County Assessor's Office and the Johnston County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Johnston County, including parcels in Coleman.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Johnston County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Johnston County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Oklahoma counties provide online property record searches through their county websites.
-For in-person requests, visit the Johnston County offices at the county courthouse.
 The Johnston County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Coleman, Oklahoma residents are available through both county and state offices.
 The Oklahoma State Department of Health, Vital Records Service, located in Oklahoma City, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oklahoma.
 Orders can be placed online, by mail, or in person.
 Locally, the Johnston County Clerk's office issues marriage licenses and maintains marriage records for Johnston County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.